uvabtl/TPSD-testing/README.md

 The general `ALL PS&RU` and `ALL PS&RU` buttons configure all switches on the board, or all switches on a specific power supply.

+The voltage blank fields in each column allow for a voltage to be entered for each power supply, which is then applied to the system with the 'SET' buttons.
+This is changed over time, according to the setting of the 'ramp' dropdown.
+All three power supplies for the TPSD board share the same ramp setting, and the Serenity control has its own ramp dropdown.

 ### IMPORTANT

 The ALDO switches cannot be toggled (by hardware) if the input power supply is above 3 V.